MiaoLab20/gamd-openmm/README.md

 If you use GaMD-OpenMM, please cite the following paper:

-* <ins>Copeland, M., Do, HN,</ins> Votapka, L., Joshi, K., Wang, J., Amaro, R., and Miao, Y.* (2022) Gaussian accelerated molecular dynamics in OpenMM.
-The Journal of Physical Chemistry B. In Review.
+* <ins>Copeland, M.M., Do, HN,</ins> Votapka, L., Joshi, K., Wang, J., Amaro, R., and Miao, Y.* (2022) Gaussian accelerated molecular dynamics in OpenMM.
+Journal of Physical Chemistry B, 126(31): 5810–5820.